mikecafarella/mitaskem/README.md

-2. Upload object in XDD: mitlink takes gromet file as input and uploads the corresponding object to XDD with an optional key.
+2. Upload object in XDD: mitlink takes gromet file as input and uploads the corresponding object to XDD and return XDD key.
-If the key is not provided, the tool generates UUID automatically for users.
-**XDD currently does not support custom UUID for upload.
-Need discussion to solve this issue**

-        python mitlink.py  -p x1--Gromet-FN-auto.json [optional Key]
+        python mitlink.py  -p x1--Gromet-FN-auto.json